hosseinphy/hazizi.github.io/_posts/2021-11-19-Bigdata_analysis.md

 ```

 ## Data analysis
-By performing SQL-like queries on Spark DataFrames, we can answer questions about user beahviour such as:
+By performing SQL-like queries on Spark DataFrames, we can answer following questions about user behaviours to predict the *long-term* behaviour of new users

 <ul>
   <li>Relationship between the number of times a post was favorited (the `FavoriteCount`) and the `Score`.</li>
   <li>Correlation between a user's reputation and the kind of posts they make.</li>
   <li>Identify "veterans" (user to remain active on the site over a long period of time) and compare their characterstics with  "brief
       users".</li>
 </ul>
-These patterns in data can help us to predict the *long-term* behaviour of new users.

 ## Building ML model
 We'd intend to predict the tags of a question from its body text.
-We tackled this problem in three phase:
+We tackled this problem in three phases:
 1. Find the ten most common tags for questions in the training data set (the tags have been removed from the test set).
-2. Then train a learner to predict from the text of the question (the Body attribute) if it should have one of those ten tags in it - addititional NLP techniques were used to process the question text.
+2. Then train a learner to predict from the text of the question (the Body attribute) if it should have one of those ten tags in it - additional NLP techniques were used to process the question text.
 3. Finally, we built a `pipeline` that takes in multiple *stages* of `Transformer` and `Estimator`.
-The hyperparameters tuning is done by creating a cross validator object that takes the `pipline` as the estimator and its paramters.
-These constructs are very useful for any sort of ML task.
+The hyperparameters tuning is done by creating a cross validator object that takes the `pipeline` as the estimator and its parameters.

 ```python
 paramGrid = (ParamGridBuilder()